Comet Swift–Tuttle

 Comet Swift–Tuttle (formally designated 109P/Swift–Tuttle) is a large periodic comet with a 1995 (osculating) orbital period of 133 years that is in a 1:11 orbital resonance with Jupiter.
 It fits the classical definition of a Halley-type comet, which has an orbital period between 20 and 200 years.
-The comet was independently discovered by Lewis Swift on July 16, 1862 and by Horace Parnell Tuttle on July 19, 1862.
+The comet was independently discovered by Lewis Swift on 16 July 1862 and by Horace Parnell Tuttle on 19 July 1862.

 Its nucleus is 26 km in diameter.
 Swift–Tuttle is the parent body of the Perseid meteor shower, perhaps the best known shower and among the most reliable in performance.

 The comet made a return appearance in 1992, when it was rediscovered by Japanese astronomer Tsuruhiko Kiuchi and became visible with binoculars.
-In 2126, it will be a bright naked-eye comet reaching an apparent magnitude of about 0.7.
+It was last observed in April 1995 when it was 8.6 AU from the Sun.
+In 2126, it will likely be a bright naked-eye comet, potentially reaching an apparent magnitude of about 0.7.

-Historic observations
+Historical observations

 Chinese records indicate that, in 188, the comet reached apparent magnitude 0.1.
 Observation was also recorded in 69 BCE, and it was probably visible to the naked eye in 322 BCE.

 In the discovery year of 1862, the comet was as bright as Polaris.

-After the 1862 observations, it was thought that the comet would return between 1979 and 1983, but it didn't show up.
-However, it had been suggested in 1902 that this was the same comet as that observed by Ignatius Kegler on July 3, 1737, and on this basis Brian Marsden calculated correctly that it would return in 1992.
+After the 1862 observations, it was incorrectly theorized that the comet would return between 1979 and 1983.
+However, it had been suggested in 1902 that this was the same comet as that observed by Ignatius Kegler on 3 July 1737 and on this basis Brian Marsden calculated correctly that it would return in 1992.